Devendra Banhart: Musical career

-In 2020, Banhart - along with Noah Georgeson - scored the film Arkansas, directed by Clark Duke and starring John Malkovich and Liam Hemsworth.
+In 2020, Banhart, along with Noah Georgeson, scored the film Arkansas, directed by Clark Duke and starring John Malkovich and Liam Hemsworth.

 On February 5, 2020, Banhart contributed to a 50th anniversary tribute album honoring Allen Ginsberg's Fall of America.
-Other artists featured included Mickey Hart, Yo La Tengo, Thurston Moore and Lee Renaldo.
+Other artists featured included Mickey Hart, Yo La Tengo, Thurston Moore and Lee Ranaldo.
 Banhart provided music and score to the poem "Milarepa Taste".

 On September 3, 2020, Banhart released a cover of the Grateful Dead's "Franklin's Tower" as part of Amazon's Amazon Originals series.
 The song has since been widely released.

+In December 2022 he played in Cusica Fest in Caracas, Venezuela; this was his first show in the country.

+Influences

 Banhart has cited Vashti Bunyan, Simón Díaz, Nusrat Fateh Ali Khan, Arthur Russell, Ali Farka Touré, and Caetano Veloso as his main influences.

-Critical Reception
+Critical reception

-Banhart's music is often referred to as psychedelic folk, freak folk and New Weird America, and is associated with acts such as singer-songwriter Joanna Newsom, musical group CocoRosie, and contemporary folk band Vetiver.
+Banhart's music is often referred to as psychedelic folk, freak folk and New Weird America; it is associated with acts such as singer-songwriter Joanna Newsom, musical group CocoRosie, and contemporary folk band Vetiver.
 The New York Times has called his work "free associative work" and SPIN magazine has described it as "ashram-appropriate guitar strums" and "trippy-hippie tone poetry."
 Critics have compared Banhart's style to that of 1970s band Tyrannosaurus Rex, an early version of British rock musician Marc Bolan's T. Rex, though in a 2004 interview Banhart stated that he was unaware of Tyrannosaurus Rex until after he began writing and recording music.